shwanpla/ME-405-Term-Project/docs/analysis.rst

 4. **Manual Calibration**: Enter calibration mode if needed
 5. **Calibration Save**: Persist new calibration data
 6. **Ready State**: Enable navigation and observer tasks

+During initialization the task performs a reset sequence and brings up the I2C interface.
+It then checks for stored calibration data and loads it to avoid repeated manual calibration.
+If no valid calibration exists, it enters a manual calibration mode that monitors calibration status until completion, then saves the calibration blob for future boots.
+Once complete, the task remains in a steady state where inertial measurements can be sampled consistently and provided to the rest of the system through shared variables.

 This encapsulated all IMU readiness concerns into a single subsystem, preventing downstream tasks from running until the sensor was fully operational.